rc042/docker-ttrss/README.md

 ## How to use

-docker build --no-cache --pull -t linuxserver/tt-rss:latest .
+`docker build --no-cache --pull -t reedcrif/ttrss: .`